yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

   processed_output = np.zeros([heatmaps.shape[1], input_shape[0], input_shape[1]])
 ```

-Resize each ndarray using for loop.
+Resize each ndarray using for loop. `cv2.resize` function only takes dimensions of 1 or 3 for the channels which is usually color or grayscale image.
+In our case, there is 19 of these layers.

 ```python
   # TODO 2: Resize the heatmap back to the size of the input